Title: Army Private, Civil War; gourmet chef and restaurant owner

 The 114th pushed south in the spring and summer of 1862, and clashed with Confederate troops at the Battle of Cedar Mountain near Culpeper, Virginia.
 It was a loss for the Union, and one of the 13 casualties in Company A was Private Finelli.
 A bullet through the cheek took out some teeth and disfigured his nose.
 He was hospitalized for several weeks, then discharged and returned home by the end of the year.

 In 1872 a group of prominent Italian Americans came together to create and erect a statue of Christopher Columbus in Fairmount Park.
-It would be their contribution to the nation’s 100th birthday.
+It would be their contribution to the nation’s upcoming Centennial celebration.
 As president of the Columbus Monument Commission, Nunzio led the $18,000 fundraising effort.
 He spoke before a large crowd at its dedication in 1876, attended by the governor, the mayor, and the Italian ambassador to the U.S. The statue has since been moved to Marconi Plaza in South Philly.

 In the 1880s Nunzio’s two sons, William and Elijah, joined him in the business, but in 1886 he suffered from and succumbed to chronic kidney disease, then known as Bright’s disease.
 He belonged to numerous fraternal orders and lodges, all of which were represented at his funeral.
 The burial service at Mount Moriah was conducted by the Eastern Star of Masons.